Home

 List of Low Cholesterol Foods and Foods that Help Lower Cholesterol

 Knowing a list of low cholesterol foods is the first step to a healthier heart and life.
 Food is a natural health supplement.
 Eating the right foods will help avoid high cholesterol and give other wellness benefits.
-Most of the foods to avoid high cholesterol are also considered to be among the 10 healthiest foods.
-A distinct bonus to foods low in cholesterol is that most, if not all of them, are loaded with antioxidant benefits.
-Add to your good diet your best multi-vitamin plus the heart-healthy benefits of drinking water and you've found the natural way to lower cholesterol.

 Finding and eating foods that naturally lower cholesterol are not hard.
 The rule of thumb is eat as much unprocessed foods as possible, plenty of fruits and whole vegetables and replace red meats with heart-healthy fish.
 From breakfast to dinner and even your favorite late night snacks, you can choose, buy and enjoy foods to avoid high cholesterol.
 Here is a list of low cholesterol foods organized by their respective food groups.